 Know the employer, and how you can contribute.

-Most employers will expect you to have researched their company prior to the interview, and to be familiar with the products and services that they offer their clients.
-You may find our "Resources for Conducting Employer Research" to be helpful in jump-starting your research beyond a company's website and annual reports.
-You will not be expected to know "everything."
-However, you will add value to your candidacy if you can demonstrate that you possess a fundamental understanding of the nature of their work and how you could potentially contribute as an employee.
+You won’t be expected to know everything, but it’s critical to conduct the proper research prior to the interview.
+For example, know the products and services the company offers, be familiar with its mission statement and values, how the company was established, and where it’s headed.
+Check out "Resources for Conducting Employer Research" to expedite this process.
+You will add value to your candidacy if you can demonstrate that you possess a fundamental understanding of the nature of their work and how you could potentially contribute as an employee.

 Show up, be interested and follow-up.

 Much of this is common sense.
 Show up on time and dress appropriately.
 Make good eye contact.
-Answer the question asked (i.e. stay on topic), and ask for clarification if you need it.
-Be prepared with questions that demonstrate that you've thought about the position and researched the employer.
-(Note: The generic question "what is your ideal candidate for this position?" is not a good question to ask as they would not have invited you to interview if they didn't think that you might be a good fit for the job.)
+Answer the question asked (i.e. stay on topic) and ask for clarification if you need it.
+Be prepared with questions that demonstrate your prior research.
+"What is your ideal candidate for this position?" is not a good question as they would not have invited you to interview if they didn't think that you might be a fit.

-NOTE: Never forget that the interviewing process is one of mutual selection.
-While you may find yourself preoccupied with your own interviewing performance, remember that how you answer the questions and how you are evaluated by the employer is only part of the process.
-The interview is also an opportunity for you to evaluate the employer, the position, and the work involved.
-Should you receive and accept an offer, you will spend more time a week with your colleagues than with most individuals in your life; it's important that you like them and the work that you do.
+Note: Never forget that the interviewing process is one of mutual selection.
+The interview is an opportunity for you to evaluate the employer, the position, and the work involved too.
+Should you receive and accept an offer, you will spend more time with your colleagues than with most individuals in your life.
+It's important that you like them and the work that you do.